Spanish match: Opposition literature, censorship and imprisonment

 Outside the political process, feelings that were both anti-Spanish and anti-Catholic ran high.
-Pamphleteering attacks aimed at the Spanish Match through the court, deploying "defamation, forgery and partisan distortion".
+Pamphleteering attacks aimed at the Spanish match through the court, deploying "defamation, forgery and partisan distortion".
 Smears in the form of fabricated personal details about figures associated with the Spanish Party were published, especially by the Puritan faction.
 Thomas Scott is particularly noted for his part in this campaign, from 1619.

 In 1620, and again in 1621, James issued decrees against writing or speaking on state affairs.
 John Everard preached against the match in February 1621, at St Martin-in-the-Fields, and spent about half a year in the Gatehouse Prison.
-When Robert Mason wrote in 1622 to his friend Thomas Hobbes about public opinion on the match, criticising James's policy and noting Gondomar's skill in gaining support for it by holding out the prospect of the Palatine being returned to Frederick V, he hedged his comments with pleas for secrecy.
+When Robert Mason wrote in 1622 to his friend Thomas Hobbes about public opinion on the match, criticising James's policy and noting Gondomar's skill in gaining support for it by holding out the prospect of the Palatinate being returned to Frederick V, he hedged his comments with pleas for secrecy.

-Thomas Middleton's 1624 play A Game at Chess allegorized the events surrounding the Spanish Match.
+Thomas Middleton's 1624 play A Game at Chess allegorized the events surrounding the Spanish match.
 It was particularly harsh on Gondomar, represented by the Black Knight.
 Plays were in any case censored, and Henry Herbert as Master of the Revels passed it for performance; it was a short-lived succès de scandale in August 1624.
 It has been suggested that Herbert connived at the unheard-of dramatic liberties taken in portraying members of the royal family, in a court now dominated by the anti-Spanish party.
-Plays of the previous two years that had Spanish settings, Middleton and Rowley's The Changeling and Thomas Dekker's Match Me in London, have been given readings that set them against the match, necessarily more covertly.
+Plays of the previous two years that had Spanish settings, Thomas Middleton and William Rowley's The Changeling and Thomas Dekker's Match Me in London, have been given readings that set them against the match, necessarily more covertly.